Jan 09, 2023

 The truth is that omnichannel strategies typically require a large investment of resources, especially in the beginning.
 If you operate out of a brick-and-mortar store or warehouse using a catalog or third-party partnership model, creating even a multichannel strategy means you’ll need to build a website, leverage marketplaces, learn about social media, and start advertising.

-To reach true omnichannel status, you’ll also need to syndicate your product data, optimize your tech stack, synchronize your customer data, and then use analytics to segment and target your audience, following them across all channels, both online and offline, and delivering personalized content at every touchpoint.
-This requires additional tech, expertise, and experience.
+To reach true omnichannel status, you’ll also need to syndicate your product data, optimize your tech stack, synchronize your customer data, and then use analytics to segment and target and deliver personalized content at every touchpoint.

-When a simple, straightforward multichannel strategy can still increase sales in the short-term, many businesses don’t want to make a further investment in omnichannel.
+When business are instead offered a simple, straightforward multichannel strategy that can still increase sales in the short-term, it can be tempting to not make a further investment in omnichannel.
 But that’s a mistake.

 Omnichannel vs. multichannel eCommerce is ultimately about a long-term vs. short-term approach.
 The fact is that the digital transformation is turning the world toward omnichannel experiences.
-And while it may not have reached your industry quite yet, it will.
 You can either build an omnichannel commerce strategy now and get ahead of your competition—or you can be left behind.

 Luckily, many of the differences between omnichannel vs. multichannel can be mitigated with the right technology and partners.
-While a multichannel strategy will use separate and disparate technologies, like eCommerce platforms for selling, customer relationship management (CRM) systems, or customer data platforms (CDPs), omnichannel technology allows you to orchestrate and automate all of your processes.
+While a multichannel strategy will use separate and disparate technologies, like eCommerce platforms for selling, customer relationship management (CRM) systems, or customer data platforms (CDPs), composable technology allows you to orchestrate and scale your tech stack as your challenges and goals expand.

-Product information management (PIM) systems are a great place to start implementing an omnichannel strategy.
-A PIM provides a central database for your product information, allowing you to distribute consistent, accurate data to all of your channels while also conforming to their rules—providing a superior experience across all touchpoints of the customer journey.
+Best-of-breed Product information management (PIM) systems are a great place to start implementing an omnichannel strategy.
+A PIM provides a central database for your product information, allowing you to distribute consistent, accurate data to all of your channels while also conforming to their rules — and a composable PIM means that it connects seamlessly with your existing technology, and plays nicely with new systems introduced down the road.

-Ready to learn more about omnichannel marketing with PIM?
+Ready to learn more about best-of-breed technology can help you implement and support an omnichannel strategy?
 Book your demo today to see the benefits for yourself.